SepidehPashayan/Data_analysis/README.md

 ### Run

-Open `notebook.ipynb` in Jupyter and run all cells in order.
+Open `sep.ipynb` in Jupyter and run all cells in order.

 ---